Partners in Education

 The Springfield Regional Arts Council is proud to be a Partner-In-Education with Boyd and Field Elementary School in Springfield, Mo.
 The Arts Council also works with Springfield Public Schools with its Middle College program.

-If you are interested in partnering with the Springfield Regional Arts Council, contact Stephanie at Stephanie@springfieldarts.org.
+If you are interested in partnering with the Springfield Regional Arts Council, contact Rachel at Rachel@springfieldarts.org.

 Arts in the Park Summer Workshops